Mónica Feria Tinta

-Among the members of the selection panel awarding the Justice Prize that year was Justice Sandra Day O'Connor from the US Supreme Court.
-Past awardees of the Gruber Justice Prize include Thomas Buergenthal (former ICJ judge), Arthur Chaskalson (former President of the Constitutional Court of South Africa), Michael Kirby (former Justice of the High Court of Australia), and Justice Rosalie Abella (from the Supreme Court of Canada).

 Feria-Tinta was the first Latin American lawyer to be called to and practising at the Bar of England and Wales.
-She is also a member of the American Society of International Law, a Partner Fellow at the Lauterpacht Centre for International Law, and a visiting fellow at Jesus College, University of Cambridge.
+She is also a member of the American Society of International Law, a partner fellow at the Lauterpacht Centre for International Law, and a visiting fellow at Jesus College, University of Cambridge.
 In 2019 she was amongst the 64 distinguished women barristers selected to feature in the celebratory exhibition of a Century of Women in Law at the Middle Temple.
 The exhibition marked 100 years since women were permitted to enter the legal profession in England & Wales, led by Helena Normanton, the first woman to practise as a barrister in England.
 Feria-Tinta is a Bencher at Middle Temple.

 In 2019 she made news as acting Counsel in the first-world climate change litigation brought by peoples from low-lying islands against a State, before the United Nations Human Rights Committee, the Torres Strait Islanders case.
 In a ground-breaking decision, the U.N.
-Human Rights Committee found that failure by a Sovereign State to adequately protect indigenous peoples from low-lying islands against adverse impacts of climate change violated their rights under the International Covenant on Civil and Political Rights.
-She has been a leading expert on climate change litigation globally, including on a potential Advisory Opinion before the International Court of Justice and/or the International Tribunal for the Law of the Sea.
+Human Rights Committee found that the failure of a Sovereign State to adequately protect indigenous peoples from low-lying islands against adverse impacts of climate change violated their rights under the International Covenant on Civil and Political Rights.
+She has been a leading expert on climate change litigation globally, including pioneering an Advisory Opinion before the International Tribunal for the Law of the Sea and the International Court of Justice.
+She has been the first international law barrister to apply the principle of systemic integration in treaty interpretation to the climate context, so as that the interpretation of pre-existing treaties to the Paris Agreement aligned with the demands of climate action securing in this manner a major breakthrough in the field.
+In 2024, she authored the first scholarly analysis of the application of this principle in the context of climate change.
+This interpretative approach was vindicated by the UN Human Rights Committee, the International Tribunal for the Law of the Sea, and all international organs dealing with climate change claims.